-As set out in the Board Charter, the directors undertake assessments every two years of their individual performances and also the performance of the Board as a whole.
-These assessments are conducted inhouse however the Board may, if a director requests have this process undertaken by an external independent party.
-An assessment of Board performance was undertaken during the year in line with this process.
+As set out in the Board Charter, the directors undertake annual assessments of their individual performances and also the performance of the Board as a whole.
+These assessments are conducted in-house however the Board may if a director requests have this process undertaken by an external independent party.